oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Enterprise Summary, scatter plot charts](images/4-3-ent-sum.png " ")

 	Let's review memory and swap utilization of all hosts within this enterprise.
 Navigate to the **Memory and Swap** chart located under the **Host** tier at the bottom center of the Enterprise Summary.
 Every monitored host within Stack Monitoring is represented in this chart.
 You can assess the overall usage of memory and swap across all hosts.
-Scatterplot charts help you monitor by exception.
+Scatter-plot charts help you monitor by exception.
 You can identify if any host is performing differently than its peers.
-Here we can see while all hosts are consuming memory, only a few are consuming swap, and one host in paticular is consuming almost 100% of both memory and swap.
+Here we can see while all hosts are consuming memory, only a few are consuming swap, and one host in particular is consuming almost 100% of both memory and swap.
 To understand the exact metric values **hover over** any plot point to see the latest value of the metric.

 	**Note:** Stack Monitoring's **Host Dashboard** makes it easy monitor hosts at scale.
-For more information on Stack Monitoring dashboards navigate to **Dashboards** located under **Obersability and Management**.
+For more information on Stack Monitoring dashboards navigate to **Dashboards** located under **Observability and Management**.

  	![Host tier, highlighting the metric values of a PeopleSoft host memory utilization and swap utilization](images/4-4-ent-sum.png " ")